 |Required Education||Typically a master's degree in related field|

 Job duties for this position include offering counseling, assessing needs, and explaining the services available to the bereaved.
 Additional job duties include organizing and scheduling support groups, creating bereavement materials, documenting bereavement services given to clients, and training new staff.
-According to Payscale.com, the average annual salary for a bereavement coordinator is $44,051 as of March 2015.
+According to Payscale.com, the median annual salary for a bereavement coordinator is $44,875 as of January 2016.